Skip to content

 B -->|Other| D

-1. TLS ClientHello (bytes 0x16 0x03): if the target is in the passthrough list, the proxy performs a raw TCP relay.
-Otherwise, the proxy closes the pre-established upstream connection and delegates to the HTTP handler's HandleTunnelMITM for TLS interception, ALPN negotiation, and protocol dispatch.
+1. TLS ClientHello (bytes 0x16 0x03): if the target is in the passthrough list, the connector wires bytechunk/ for opaque relay.
+Otherwise, the connector closes the pre-established upstream connection and runs the standard CONNECT-style flow: tlslayer/ for client + upstream, ALPN routing for the inner Layer.

-2. HTTP method prefix: if plaintext HTTP is detected, the proxy delegates to the HTTP handler.
-The SOCKS5 target is stored in the context so the HTTP handler can reconstruct absolute URLs.
+2. HTTP method prefix: the connector wires the HTTP/1.x Layer.
+The SOCKS5 target is stored in the context so the Layer can reconstruct absolute URLs.

-3. Other traffic: falls through to a raw bidirectional TCP relay.
+3. Other traffic: the connector falls through to the bytechunk/ Layer.

 Username/password authentication